eLTER-RI/metadata-schemas/docs/new_docs/elter_model/descriptions.md

           "min-length": 200,
           "max-length": 4000,
           "comment-on-length": "number of characters",
-          "placeholder": "Please describe the dataset with an abstract of at least 200 characters.
+          "tooltip": "Please describe the dataset with an abstract of at least 200 characters.
 Please consider giving the description more structure by adding additional description fields.", },
         "type": {
           "type": "enum",